claucuellar/Find-TFBS/README.md

 ### Finding the TFBS
 **2. Run the first script `TFBS.py`**

-To run this code, use the following command:
+To run this script, use the following command:
 ```
 python TFBS.py <fasta_file> <consensus_sequence>
 ```